1,3-Dimethyl-2-imidazolidinone

 1,3-Dimethyl-2-imidazolidinone (DMI) is a cyclic urea used as a high-boiling polar aprotic solvent.
-It is colourless, highly polar solvent has high thermal and chemical stability.
-It is a homolog of the related solvent DMPU.
+This colourless, highly polar solvent has high thermal and chemical stability.
+Together with homologous solvent DMPU, since the 1970s it serves as an analog of tetramethylurea.
 It can be prepared from 1,2-dimethylethylenediamine by reaction with phosgene.

+History

+In 1940 Du Pont applied for a patent on acetylene storage in many polar organic solvents, one of which was 1,3-dimethyl-2-imid azolidone.
+The company filed another patent on a method of synthesizing the same compound, albeit called s-dimethylethyleneurea, in 1944.

+Soon thereafter William Boon from the Imperial Chemical Industries published a different synthesis method of what he called 1:3-dimethyliminazolid-2-one.
+The compound was more closely studied in the 1960s, with its adoption as a solvent starting in the 1970s.

 Solvent

 DMI has excellent solvating ability for both inorganic and organic compounds.
 In many applications, DMI (as well as DMPU) can be used as a substitute or replacement for the carcinogenic solvent HMPA.
+Compared to the 6-atom ring analog, it has an advantage of lower viscosity (1.9 vs. 2.9 cP at 25°C).

 DMI is used in a variety of applications including detergents, dyestuffs, electronic materials and in the manufacture of polymers.

 DMI is toxic in contact with skin.